Oeufs à la Couille d’Âne

 Why French poached eggs in red wine actually work

-If you’ve never made French poached eggs in red wine before, the idea might sound a bit odd.
-It isn’t.
-The wine does two things.
-It seasons the eggs as they cook, so every bite has that deep, winey savouriness all the way through.
-And the acidity in the wine helps the egg white set cleanly around the yolk rather than spreading out into thin wisps the way poached eggs sometimes do in plain water.
+If you’ve never seen eggs poached in red wine before, it can sound a little strange.
+I promise you it isn’t.
+Once you taste it, you’ll understand why people go back for seconds.
+The wine does two important things.
+First, it seasons the eggs from the outside in as they cook, so every bite has that deep, winey savouriness instead of relying on sauce alone.
+Second, the natural acidity in the wine helps the egg white gather neatly around the yolk instead of drifting off into wispy strands the way it often does in plain water.

 Getting it right

-The wine matters, but it doesn’t need to be expensive.
-Use something you’d actually drink, a decent mid-range Burgundy or a Loire red if you can find one, but any robust, dry French red will do.
-Avoid anything too thin or too tannic.
-You want body and a bit of fruit.
+If you’re not in Berry, you’ll need to choose another red wine, but it doesn’t have to be fancy.
+Pick something you’d be happy to drink, a mid‑range Burgundy or a Loire red is ideal if you can get one, but any robust, dry French red will work.
+Avoid wines that are very light and thin or very tannic; what you want here is something fairly fruity and rounded that will reduce nicely.

 How to serve it